Augusto Ferrer-Dalmau: Biography and work

-Ferrer-Dalmau has been in the zone of operations of an international conflict like Afghanistan, Iraq, Syria, Mali and Lebanon, making sketches, taking notes and painting, while living with the Spanish ISAF troops in 2012 and in 2014 in the province of Helmand with the Georgian Armed Forces.
-The painter shared experiences with the ASPFOR XXXI contingent, trained at the base of the Parachute Brigade, at Qala i Naw and at the Ricketts Combat Outpost (COP) in Moqur.
-It is the first time that a Spanish painter goes to a mission abroad to collaborate with the Ministry of Defense of Spain.
-However, it is not an exceptional practice because other armies have war artists, such as the US Marine Corps, which currently has three official artists, one of them Michael D. Fay, president of The International Society of War Artists, of which Ferrer-Dalmau is a member.
-The painter made his work La Patrulla (The Patrol) as homage to the Spanish soldiers.
-In May 2016 he was painting the Spanish troops in the mission of Lebanon, in April 2018 with the Spanish Army in the European Union Training Mission in Mali (EUTM-Mali), in September 2018 in Aleppo (Syria) with the Army of the Russian Federation and in November 2019 he was painting the Spanish troops in Iraq.
+Ferrer-Dalmau has spent time in conflict zones in Afghanistan, Iraq, Syria, Mali, Lebanon, Somalia and Djibouti, making sketches, taking notes and painting.
+He lived with Spanish ISAF troops in 2012, and with the Georgian Armed Forces in the province of Helmand in 2014.
+He lived alongside the ASPFOR XXXI contingent, at the base of the Parachute Brigade, at Qala i Naw and at the Ricketts Combat Outpost (COP) in Moqur.
+This was the first time that a Spanish painter travelled abroad alongside the Ministry of Defense of Spain.
+He is a member of The International Society of War Artists.
+He made his work La Patrulla (The Patrol) as homage to the Spanish soldiers.
+In May 2016 he painted the Spanish troops in the mission of Lebanon, and in April 2018 he painted the Spanish Army in the European Union Training Mission in Mali (EUTM-Mali).
+In September 2018 he travelled to Aleppo with the Army of the Russian Federation, and in November 2019 he painted the Spanish troops in Iraq.

 Art exhibitions

 Carga del río Igan por el Regimiento Alcántara (2013).

-In addition to private collections, Ferrer-Dalmau's work can be seen at different museums, such as the Museum of the Royal Guard (Royal Palace of El Pardo, Madrid), the Army Museum, the Museum of the General Military Academy (Zaragoza), the Naval Museum of Madrid, the Museum of Intendance (Avila), the Naval Military Academy of Marín (Pontevedra), the Museum of Modern Art of the Republic of Georgia, and at the Royal Palace of Valladolid.
+In addition to private collections, Ferrer-Dalmau's work can be seen at the Museum of the Royal Guard (Royal Palace of El Pardo, Madrid), the Army Museum, the Museum of the General Military Academy (Zaragoza), the Naval Museum of Madrid, the Museum of Intendance (Avila), the Naval Military Academy of Marín (Pontevedra), the Museum of Modern Art of the Republic of Georgia, and the Royal Palace of Valladolid.